guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 ## Abstract `val`s

 Abstract `val`s sometimes play a role analogous to superclass parameters: they let you provide details in a subclass that are missing in a superclass.
-This is particularly important for traits, because traits don’t have a constructor to which you could pass parameters.
+This is particularly important for traits, because traits don't have a constructor to which you could pass parameters.
 So the usual notion of parameterizing a trait works via abstract `val`s that are implemented in subclasses.

 ## Refinement types

 When a class inherits from another, the first class is said to be a _nominal_ subtype of the other one.
-It’s a _nominal_ subtype because each type has a _name_, and the names are explicitly declared to have a subtyping relationship.
+It's a _nominal_ subtype because each type has a _name_, and the names are explicitly declared to have a subtyping relationship.
 Scala additionally supports _structural_ subtyping, where you get a subtyping relationship simply because two types have compatible members.
-To get structural subtyping in Scala, use Scala’s _refinement types_.
+To get structural subtyping in Scala, use Scala's _refinement types_.

 In the definition below, the members in the curly braces further specify - or refine, if you will - the types of members from the base class.